adamluckydo/ontology/Buddhism.md

 ### Concept Time: The Theory of Buddhism

+Buddhism is a pretty intellectual endeavor; it really can't be avoided.
+I've tried my best to explain it below with plenty of analogies, but if abstract concepts aren't to your taste, feel free to skip ahead.

 #### The Middle Way

 In Buddhism, the nature of reality is explained by The Middle Way.
 The Middle Way is both a way of living (avoiding extremes of self-gratification and self-mortification) and a way of looking (seeing neither existence nor nonexistence as real).